 When a vehicle has trouble starting, many people initially blame the starter.
 What is the starter, and how do you know if yours has called it quits?
 At Roseville Auto Care in Roseville, CA, we want to keep you informed, and telling you what to look for will prevent further damage when issues arise.
 The starter is essentially just an electric motor; a gear at the end of that electric motor engages the flywheel, which turns the engine over, allowing it to start.
 How do you know if yours is failing?

-You don’t have to buy a new, fuel-efficient car to get great fuel efficiency.
+Getting into the habit of saving on fuel now will mean you’ll be ready when prices start rising again.
+You don’t have to buy a new, fuel-efficient car, either.
 No one wants to trade a fuel bill for a car payment, so take a look at our top 5 ways to save on fuel and you may just be able to pocket a little extra money at the end of the month.

 It’s easier than ever to keep your fleet running smoothly for thousands of miles.
 If a vehicle has less than 50,000 miles on it today, chances are it still has 75 percent of its driving life ahead of it.
 That’s good news if you’re a company managing a fleet of vehicles.
 It wasn’t that long ago that hitting the 100,000-mile mark on the odometer was a major milestone.
 Today, vehicles are built to last.
 With the proper maintenance and attention, there’s no reason you shouldn’t expect to see that 50,000-mile reading on the odometer one day roll right past 200,000 and keep ongoing.
 Here at Roseville Auto Care, we're going to give you some tips on how to make that happen!